nigelhorne/ged2site/README.md

 You'll also need to install to get calendars to appear on the dynamic sites [gedcom](https://github.com/nigelhorne/gedcom).

-On FreeBSD you'll need to
+On FreeBSD, you'll need to
 "sudo pkg install pkgconf gdlib graphviz ImageMagick7;
 cd /usr/local/lib;
 sudo ln -s libMagick++-7.so libMagickCore-7.Q16HDRI.so"